Invasion of South Georgia: 2 April

 Shortly before the Argentine landings on the Falklands, Bahía Paraíso and Endurance were playing a cat-and-mouse game around South Georgia, until 31 March, when the ships lost track of each other.
 The British plan was that Martin would be in charge until the Argentine forces showed any hostile intentions.
 If that occurred, Acting Lieutenant Keith Mills, the most senior officer of the Royal Marines party, would take command.
+A marine under the command of Mills was Robert Charles Ashton, who donated his equipment used in the Battle to the South Georgia Museum in 2013.
 Mills received a radio message from HMS Endurance relaying instructions from London that he should make only a token resistance to any Argentine violation of British territory.
 It was reported that he replied "sod that, I'll make their eyes water", although Mills later stated the story was not true.
 On 2 April, Captain Alfredo Astiz (a leading figure during the Dirty War, whose extradition was requested by France for human rights violations) announced to the Argentine party in Leith that Argentina had taken over the Falklands.

 Meanwhile, the Argentine navy ordered the corvette ARA Guerrico to join Bahía Paraíso at Leith, equipped with two helicopters and carrying 40 marines, along with Astiz's team.
 The aim was the capture of Grytviken.
 The group would be called Grupo de Tareas 60.1, under the command of Captain Trombetta, on board Bahía Paraíso.